Strongly lensed supernovae as a self-sufficient probe of the distance duality relation: Acknowledgements

 \section{Acknowledgements}

 We thank Mike Shengbo Wang for a useful discussion regarding the statistical validity of the mock data.
-Numerical computations were done on the Hydra HPC Cluster of the Instituto de F\'isica Te\'orica UAM/CSIC.

-FR acknowledges support from the NWO and the Dutch Ministry of Education, Culture and Science (OCW), and from the D-ITP consortium, a program of the NWO that is funded by the OCW.
+Numerical computations were done on the Hydra HPC Cluster of the Instituto de F\'isica Te\'orica UAM/CSIC. f FR acknowledges support from the NWO and the Dutch Ministry of Education, Culture and Science (OCW), and from the D-ITP consortium, a program of the NWO that is funded by the OCW.
 NBH is supported by UK STFC studentship ST/N504245/1.
 MM has received the support of a fellowship from ``la Caixa” Foundation (ID 100010434), with fellowship code LCF/BQ/PI19/11690015, and the support of the Spanish Agencia Estatal de Investigacion through the grant “IFT Centro de Excelencia Severo Ochoa SEV-2016-0597”.
 MM also wants to thank the Big Star Bar for providing a work space and an internet connection during this period of remote work.
 SN acknowledges support from the research projects PGC2018-094773-B-C32, the Centro de Excelencia Severo Ochoa Program SEV-2016-059 and the Ram\'{o}n y Cajal program through Grant No. RYC-2014-15843.

 In this work we made use of the following Python packages that are not mentioned in the text: GetDist \cite{GetDist}, a tool for the analysis of MCMC samples, Matplotlib \cite{Matplotlib}, for the realisation of the plots in the paper, NumPy \cite{NumPy}, for numerical linear algebra, and SciPy \cite{2020SciPy-NMeth}, for numerical sampling of the statistical distributions involved in our data analysis.